sam-truscott/tinker-kernel/README.md

 these are the things I need to address in a rough order:

-* shms timers aren't implemented yet - use the mmu for performance
 * timers aren't implemented yet
 * timeouts on pipe (open/read/write)
 * break up the syscalls into seperate static/inline functions